Award Information - Withdrawal Information

 Withdrawing has a negative impact on your Satisfactory Academic Progress status, and as a result, you may lose eligibility for future financial aid (including loans).
 This is because classes that you withdraw from are considered 'attempted' but not 'completed,' and therefore your cumulative completion rate will suffer.
 Please review the Satisfactory Academic Progress Standards for more information.

 If you withdraw prior to your financial aid disbursement, and you were eligible for a Pell Grant, you may still be eligible for a portion of the grant.
-The College strongly urges you to visit Enrollment and Student Financial Services before you withdraw to discuss potential impacts on your bill and/or financial aid eligibility.
+The College strongly urges you to visit Financial Aid before you withdraw to discuss potential impacts on your bill and/or financial aid eligibility.

 Financial Consequences of Withdrawal: